International-Data-Spaces-Association/ids-specification/transfer/transfer.process.protocol.md

 #### Description

-The `TransferCompletionMessage` is sent by the provider or consumer when a data transfer has completed.
+The `TransferCompletionMessage` is sent by the [Provider](../model/terminology.md#provider) or consumer when a data transfer has completed.
 Note that some connector implementations may optimize completion notification by performing it as part of their wire protocol.
 In those cases, a `TransferCompletionMessage` message does not need to be sent.

 ### 3.5 TransferTerminationMessage

 ![](./message/diagram/transfer-termination-message.png)

-**Sent by**: Provider or Consumer
+**Sent by**: [Provider](../model/terminology.md#provider) or Consumer

 **Resulting State**: TERMINATED